iopenattheclose/TennisVision/README.md

 keypoint detector is used to detect the points of the court whoch is used to calculate player speed etc after extracting the court detector images, the json file will have ground truth of the keypoints (14 points in one kps value-14(x,y) coordinates)

+player_tracker class to track the player,draw bb

+create a stub to save output of tracker to a file instead of predicting it again and again